-The Dental Hygiene Authorization Plan is to be entered for the upcoming school year, i.e. for school year 2017-2018 it should be entered between April 1 and April 30, 2018 for the 2018-2019 school year.
+The Dental Hygiene Authorization Plan is to be entered for the upcoming school year.
+For example, the authorization plan should be entered between April 1 and April 30, 2018 for the 2018-2019 school year.

 While plans are to be maintained at the school and reviewed every three years, the authorization is required to be entered annually via SHARRS.

 This authorization plan is a record of what is to occur in the upcoming school year.
-At the end of the school year what actually took place is entered into SHARRS after the school year ends and any changes from the authorization plan are addressed at that time on the SHARRS report.
+What actually took place is entered into SHARRS during the May 15 to September 30 submission time frame.
+Any changes from the authorization plan are addressed at that time.
 Unlike the actual SHARRS report that must be submitted by the Superintendent/CEO any user may submit the authorization plan, no later than April 30.
 Click on the link for instructions on how to Request a new User Account and enter the DHSP authorization into SHARRS.